 Harvard Law School’s Health Law Guide includes information about practices in the field of health law, as well as details about health law fellowships, honors programs, and entry level hiring.

-A subscription-based website listing a variety of human rights-related opportunities, both legal and non-legal. (username: BerkeleyLaw password: BerkeleyLaw)
+Free website with lots of career resources and information including a variety of human rights-related opportunities, both legal and non-legal.

 Useful career resources for students and attorneys, including internship and fellowship opportunities with a wide-range of NGOs and IGOs, many of which are focused on human rights issues.